Let’s start a conversation.

-I am a visiting tutor at the world’s #1 Art & Design University, the Royal College of Art, and the University of London.
+I am a visiting tutor at the world’s #1 Postgraduate Art & Design University, the Royal College of Art, and the University of London.
 I studied Design at Goldsmiths, University of London whilst working as a UX designer at Imagination.
 I also enjoy speaking at conferences such as Service Design in Government and working with educational institutions such as Stanford University and Portland State.
-My writing has featured in publications such as Touchpoint – The Service Design Journal and more recently Design Transitions with my thoughts on the shifts in the understanding and application of design within and outside of the design industry.
+My writing has featured in publications such as Touchpoint – The Service Design Journal, Design Transitions (a book focused on the shifts in the understanding and application of design within and outside of the design industry) and NESTA’s website.

 Enterprising & Volunteering

-I have been running my own limited company from London for the past 3 years, and as part of the Nesta Creative Enterprise Programme, am helping other new enterprises to set up for success.
-In 2010 I helped establish the social enterprise Union Cycle Works, volunteering my time and making beautiful bespoke bikes whilst helping disadvantaged people learn new skills.
-I also volunteer at a UK Athletics run leader at Goodgym – a social enterprise I formerly mentored on behalf of Nesta that keeps people fit by doing good for local communities and isolated older people.
+I have been running my own limited company from London for the past 4 years, and as part of the Nesta Creative Enterprise Programme, am helping other new enterprises to set up for success.
+In 2010 I helped establish the social enterprise Union Cycle Works, volunteering my time and making beautiful bespoke bikes whilst helping disadvantaged people learn new skills (I love bikes, and once rode one solo from Canada to Mexico).
+I also volunteer as a UK Athletics-qualified run leader at Goodgym – a social enterprise I formerly mentored on behalf of Nesta that keeps people fit by doing good for local communities and isolated older people.

 Service Design Team

 FutureGov use design, technology and change to make public services more human.
-I’m proud to be working with local government and renowned charities to bring understanding of people’s contexts, backgrounds and abilities to the systems and services that support us all, and to bring order and clarity to the messy world of service delivery and capacity building.
-This is my first full-time (aka ‘proper’ job’), since setting up my own company a few years back and I’m very excited to be part of this Militantly Optimistic family.
+I have worked with local government and renowned charities to bring understanding of people’s contexts, backgrounds and abilities to the systems and services that support us all, and to bring order and clarity to the messy world of service delivery and capacity building.
+I have been honoured to be part of this Militantly Optimistic family.

 2016- present: Innovation Unit